-I wear a few hats.
-As a lecturer on education at the Harvard Graduate School of Education, I teach a course called Innovation by Design in the Fall and a course called Adaptive Learning: Investigations and Exercises in the Spring, both in the Technology, Innovation, and Education program.
-I first taught a version of the innovation course in 1990-91 (a long time ago).
-Students work on projects of their own choosing, leveraging research and an iterative, agile development process to innovate in education.
+That commitment is reflected in my courses.
+In Innovation by Design, students work on projects of their own choosing, leveraging research and an iterative, agile development process to innovate in education.
 The course, and names to describe the process (research-based design, design-based research, design-based implementation research, human-centered design, and so on), have evolved over the years.
-Essentially we operate at the intersection of research, theory, and practice.
+Essentially, we operate at the intersection of research, theory, and practice.
 Research from a wide range of sources informs and inspires theories of action that lead to innovative practices.
 We rapidly prototype and test those practices in context, feeding the research base and prompting revisions to the theories of action and the innovations.
 Innovations never work the first time, but we can learn from their early failures.
 So productive struggle is a big part of the process.